safe-together/specification/README.md

   * Contat Tracing app: *TBD*
   * Quarantine app: *TBD*

-This repository contains the source code of [=Safetogether Specification=]ion] which aims to be a clear, unambiguous, free and implementable documentation for [Safetogether Project].
+This repository contains the source of the SafeTogether Specification which aims to be a clear, unambiguous, free and implementable documentation for [SafeTogether Project].

 For the time being, while the migration is in progress, please refer also to the existing draft documents available in reference implementation repositories.